tusharf5/tusharf5/README.md

 ## In my free time

-- I love reading about and looking at picture of space.
+- I love reading about and looking at pictures of space.
 - I love trekking mountains.
 - Nowadays, I am learning linux networking internals.